acoco10/fishTankSim/README.md

 # Fish Fish Fish!

-### A Small Browser Tamagachi Esque FishScene Written in Go/ebiten compiled to WASM that can save user state
+### A Small Browser Tamagachi Esque FishScene Written in Go/ebiten compiled to WASM that can save user State
 ## Goals
-- learn javascript asynch functions for loading and saving player state
+- learn javascript asynch functions for loading and saving player State
 - Develop a clean front-end in JavaScript and HTML
 - user/server management in Go backend
 - Develop good pixel art visuals for water and particles